Kunming: Environment

 Kunming has 2585 ha of lawns, trees and flowers, averaging 4.96 m2 per capita and a green space rate of 21.7 percent.
 The city's smoke control area is 115 km2 and noise control area 87 km2.

-Kunming is a significant horticultural center in China, providing products such as grain, wheat, horsebeans, corn, potato and fruit such as peaches, apples, oranges, grapes and chestnuts.
 Kunming is world-famous for its flowers and flower-growing exports.
-More than 400 types of flowers are commonly grown in Kunming.
+More than 400 types of flowers are commonly grown in Kunming, and flowers are a major industry in the city.
 The camellia, Yulan magnolia, azalea, fairy primrose, lily and orchid are known as the six famous flowers of the city.
 The camellia was confirmed by the Municipality of Kunming as its city flower in 1983.

-The Kunming city government plans to create an environmental trial court to deal with environment-related lawsuits.
+The Kunming city government planned, as of 2008, to create an environmental trial court to deal with environment-related lawsuits.
 It is to be part of the city's intermediate people's court and will have jurisdiction over appeals by companies that have been found guilty of violating environmental laws in cities throughout Yunnan.